Bo Melton, Isiah Pacheco and Markquese Bell celebrate the start of their NFL careers

 “My dream has been to go to the NFL,” Melton said, “and now that it’s here, I’m just blessed to have this opportunity.”

-The Seattle Seahawks selected Melton, a 2017 Cedar Creek high school graduate and Rutgers University wide receiver, with the xxx pick of the seventh round of the NFL draft late Saturday afternoon.
-He was the 229th overall pick of the draft.
+The Seattle Seahawks selected Melton, a 2017 Cedar Creek High School graduate and Rutgers University wide receiver, with the eighth pick of the seventh round (229th overall) of the NFL draft late Saturday afternoon.

 From the moment they first stepped on the football field, Melton, Bell and Pacheco worked for and dreamed of getting a chance to play in the NFL.
 After celebrating this weekend, all three will quickly turn their focus to making their respective teams.
 Melton will leave for Seattle on Thursday.